 Professional interests include museum education, museum librarianship, and instruction and outreach.

-Daria Yocco (she/they) is an MLIS student focusing on Diversity, Equity and Inclusion.
+Daria Yocco (she/her) is an MLIS student focusing on Diversity, Equity and Inclusion.
 She previously worked as a Digital Navigator Library Associate with the DC Public Library.
 Prior to pursuing her MLIS degree, Daria was the Advisory Director for Corporate Ethics and Integrity at Gartner, a technology and business advisory company.
 She earned her BA in Political Science at The Ohio State University and her Master of Public Administration at the Glenn College of Public Affairs, Ohio State.

 Daria's interests include academic librarianship and community archives, especially in an LGBTQ+ context, information literacy, digital literacy, cycling, bouldering, and beekeeping.